The invisible attack surface, made visible.

 Token approvals are the largest unaddressed attack vector in Web3.

-More than $2 billion in user funds have been drained through approval-based exploits since 2022.
-Phishing kits, malicious dApps, and compromised front-ends all exploit the same primitive: a forgotten approve() call sitting on-chain, granting unlimited permission to a contract the user no longer trusts — or never understood in the first place.
+More than $3 billion in user funds have been drained through approval-based exploits since 2022.
+Phishing kits, malicious dApps, and compromised front-ends all exploit the same primitive: a forgotten approve() call sitting on-chain, granting unlimited permission to a contract the user no longer trusts.

 The infrastructure to defend against this exists for institutions.
 It does not exist, in a usable form, for the people who actually hold the wallets.
 AllowanceGuard closes that gap.